ArrowrIcon Home icon

 Clay pipes

-Cheaper pipes were made of white clay and chipped and broke easily.
+Cheaper pipes were mad entirely of white cla which chipped and broke easily.

 Clay pipes, used as cheap alternatives to wooden pipes in the early to mid-1900s for smoking and for children to blow soap bubbles